 Standard Operating Procedures - SOPs

 Principal Investigators or supervisors are responsible for ensuring that accurate SOPs are developed and implemented in their lab.
-For assistance, see the SOP Development page.
-The EH&S SOP template contains relevant health and safety sections.
+For assistance, see the SOP Development page, Hazard Assessment Video, and Hazard Assessment template (completed example of a hazard assessment).
+The EH&S SOP template contains the necessary health and safety sections (see example here).

 EH&S has compiled a list of SOPs created and shared by ISU researchers.
 SOPs in the online SOP Library can be used by ISU researchers in the development of their own SOPs.
 Since each lab is different, researchers will need to edit the SOPs with information specific to their lab operation.